‘The Art of Thinking’ about political persuasion.

 - If we don’t consciously use clarity, we descend into confusion.
 We then become distracted from the core issues.
 We need to stand back from our arguments and question them ourselves, in order to understand them.

 - If we don’t consciously use courage, we stay in our comfort zone and are vulnerable to attack.
-New ideas may offend and break current social etiquette but those risks are worth taking to start new conversations, and go forward ‘on the offensive’ with new ideas and strategies.
+New ideas may offend and break current social etiquette, but those risks are worth taking to start new conversations.
+This enables us to go forward ‘on the offensive’ with new ideas and strategies.
 We need the courage not just to persuade others to our arguments, but also to possibly change our world views.

 Consequently, without being mindful of using those three tools to inform our thinking, we may occasionally win arguments in the short term, but we can’t arguably produce sustainable arguments.
 They do not stand up to scrutiny.

 There are many explanations about why this is happening, and we chose to adopt certain of those explanations informed by our particular core beliefs.
 In other words our explanations and analysis are informed by our particular prejudices.

 Elections are not just about the leaders of the parties persuading the electorate that their vision for the country is superior to their opponents.
 Political pundits, strategists, commentators, mainstream media, private and public sector organisations, party members, think-tanks, financial backers, as well as the general electorate, are all engaging on different levels in a battle to persuade you to vote for the issues and vision they believe in.

 The aftermath of the UK 2017 election battle, ironically, saw the victors, the Conservative Party, lying wailing in the mud of the battlefield.
 Many of their troops were sacrificed and the rest are still bloodied, battered, and bruised.
 Meanwhile, their mortal enemies, the defeated Labour Party trot off happily intact across the fresh green meadows.
 Whose side people took in the latest Boris landslide, was no doubt decided by a multitude of considerations, and a decision made ‘on balance.’
 In the end, the public have to stand up and be counted, based mostly on their support of the best of a flawed bunch.